ACT (test)

 The ACT (/eɪ.siː.tiː/; originally an abbreviation of American College Testing) is a standardized test used for college admissions in the United States.
-It is currently administered by ACT, a nonprofit organization of the same name.
-The ACT test covers four academic skill areas: English, mathematics, reading, and scientific reasoning.
-It also offers an optional direct writing test.
-It is accepted by all four-year colleges and universities in the United States as well as more than 225 universities outside of the U.S.
+It is administered by ACT, Inc., a for-profit organization of the same name.
+The ACT test covers three academic skill areas: English, mathematics, and reading.
+It also offers optional scientific reasoning and direct writing tests.
+It is accepted by many four-year colleges and universities in the United States as well as more than 225 universities outside of the U.S.

-The main four ACT test sections are individually scored on a scale of 1–36, and a composite score (the rounded whole number average of the four sections) is provided.
+The multiple-choice test sections of the ACT (all except the optional writing test) are individually scored on a scale of 1–36.
+In addition, a composite score consisting of the rounded whole number average of the scores for English, reading, and math is provided.

-The ACT was first introduced in November of 1959 by University of Iowa professor Everett Franklin Lindquist as a competitor to the Scholastic Aptitude Test (SAT).
+The ACT was first introduced in November 1959 by University of Iowa professor Everett Franklin Lindquist as a competitor to the Scholastic Aptitude Test (SAT).
 The ACT originally consisted of four tests: English, Mathematics, Social Studies, and Natural Sciences.
 In 1989, however, the Social Studies test was changed into a Reading section (which included a social sciences subsection), and the Natural Sciences test was renamed the Science Reasoning test, with more emphasis on problem-solving skills as opposed to memorizing scientific facts.
 In February 2005, an optional Writing Test was added to the ACT.
 By the fall of 2017, computer-based ACT tests were available for school-day testing in limited school districts of the US, with greater availability expected in fall of 2018.
+In July 2024, the ACT announced that the test duration was shortened; the science section, like the writing one, would become optional; and online testing would be rolled out nationally in spring 2025 and for school-day testing in spring 2026.

 The ACT has seen a gradual increase in the number of test takers since its inception, and in 2012 the ACT surpassed the SAT for the first time in total test takers; that year, 1,666,017 students took the ACT and 1,664,479 students took the SAT.